Nuclear Power in Mexico

 |Laguna Verde 2

 In February 2007 CFE signed contracts with Spain's Iberdrola Engineering and also Alstom to fit new turbines and generators to the Laguna Verde plant at a cost of US$ 605 million.
 The main modifications consist of a turbine and condenser retrofit and the replacement of the electric generator, main steam reheater and the feedwater heater.
 With approval from the CNSNS, the reactors were uprated progressively by 138 MWe each from 2008 to January 2011.
 As a first step, 11.6 MWe uprates to both units were achieved in 2007 through better flow control.
 In February 2011 Iberdrola announced that both units were operating at 820 MWe gross, about 800 MWe net, a 20% increase from the previous 665.5 MWe net.
 Their operating life was also extended to 40 years.
 The project was completed early in 2013.

 High-level government support exists for an expansion of nuclear energy, primarily to reduce dependence on natural gas, but also to cut carbon emissions - until 2011 the country's energy policy called for increasing carbon-free power generation from 27% to 35% of total by 2024.
 The CFE in May 2010 had four scenarios for new power generation capacity from 2019-28, ranging from a heavy reliance on coal-fired power plants to meet growing demand, to a low-carbon scenario that calls for big investments in nuclear and wind power.

-In the longer term, Mexico may look to employ small reactors such as IRIS to provide power and desalinate seawater for agricultural use.
+In the longer term, Mexico may look to employ small reactors to provide power and desalinate seawater for agricultural use.

 Since incorporating Uramex, the Ministry of Energy has had responsibility for uranium prospecting, which it delegates to the Mineral Resources Board.
 Mexico has identified reserves of about 2000 tonnes of uranium but this has not been mined to date.